craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 Cold Damage occurs as a material's temperature drops significantly.

 ###### Electric
+Electric Damage occurs when a material is exposed to an

 ###### Fire
 Fire Damage occurs as a material's temperature increases significantly.